salnav/CSE_151A_Project/README.md

 - `numpy` for array manipulation.
 - `scikit-learn` for splitting datasets.

-## Data Exploration

-Data exploration was conducted to gain insights into the dataset and identify potential preprocessing needs.
-Key activities included:

-- **Summary Statistics**: Calculating descriptive statistics such as mean, median, and standard deviation for pixel values.
-- **Class Distribution**: Visualizing the frequency of each class to detect class imbalances using bar plots.
-- **Visual Inspection**: Plotting random samples of images to verify data quality and understand variations within classes.

-The exploration revealed that some classes were underrepresented, necessitating techniques like data augmentation during training to improve model generalization.
-Insights from this step informed preprocessing and model design.

 ## Model Architectures

 Three distinct convolutional neural network (CNN) architectures were implemented and evaluated.